siara-cc/esp32_arduino_sqlite3_lib/README.md

 ## Compression with Shox96

+(Shox96 is deprecated and Unishox explained below will be supported in future).

 This implementation of `sqlite3` includes two functions `shox96_0_2c()` and `shox96_0_2d()` for compressing and decompressing text data.

 Shox96 is a compression technique developed for reducing storage size of Short Strings.
 Details of how it works can be found [here](https://github.com/siara-cc/Shox96).